COBRA: Comparison-Optimal Betting for Risk-limiting Audits: Betting in Practice

 \subsection{Adaptive betting}

-In a BSM, the bets need not be fixed and $\lambda_i$ can be a \textit{predictable} function of the data $X_1,\ldots,X_{i-1}$.
-This allows us to estimate the rates based on past samples as well as $\textit{a priori}$ considerations.
-We adapt the ``shrink-trunc'' estimator of \citet{stark22} to rate estimation\footnote{Shrink-trunc stands for shrinkage-truncation, and was originally designed for adaptive betting in the ballot-polling context, targeting the population mean.}.
+In a BSM, the bets need not be fixed and $\lambda_i$ can be a \textit{predictable} function of the data $X_1,\ldots,X_{i-1}$, since we condition on these data when establishing $M_t$ as a martingale.
+Intuitively, the gambler can adapt their bets based on outcomes of previous rounds and, if the null is true, still cannot expect to gain capital in the next round.
+This fact allows us to estimate error rates based on past samples in addition to $\textit{a priori}$ considerations when setting $\lambda_i$.
+We adapt the ``truncated-shrinkage'' estimator introduced in Section 2.5.2 of \citet{stark22} to rate estimation.
 For $k \in \{1,2\}$ we set a value $d_k \geq 0$, capturing the degree of shrinkage to the \textit{a priori} estimate $\tilde{p}_k$, and a truncation factor $\epsilon_k \geq 0$, enforcing a lower bound on the estimated rate.
 Let $\hat{p}_{ki}$ be the sample rates at time $i$, e.g., $\hat{p}_{2i} = i^{-1} \sum_{j=1}^i 1\{X_j = 0\}$.
-Then the shrink-trunc estimate is:
+Then the truncated-shrinkage estimate is:

 The rates are allowed to learn from past data in the current audit through $\hat{p}_{k(i-1)}$, while being anchored to the \textit{a priori} estimate $\tilde{p}_k$.
 The tuning parameter $d_k$ reflects the degree of confidence in the \textit{a priori} rate, with large $d_k$ anchoring more strongly to $\tilde{p}_k$.
-Finally, $\epsilon_k$ should generally be set above 0.
-In particular, $\epsilon_2 > 0$ will prevent stalls.
+Finally, $\epsilon_k$ should generally be set above 0 to prevent stalls.